 The Rising Tide of Cybersecurity Threats

 First American wasn’t alone in being targeted.
 Back in 2018, a Memphis-based real estate company known as Crye-Leike was wrapped up in an international online fraud and phishing scam.
-One year before, in 2017, the FBI issued a warning about spiking cyberattacks designed to target real estate companies, specifically.
+One year before, in 2017, the FBI issued a warning about spiking cyberattacks designed to target real estate companies specifically.
 According to the Auth0 blog:

 “They noted that fraudulent real estate transactions jumped 5,000%, from $19 million in 2016 to nearly $1 billion (US $969M) in 2017.
 The FBI also saw inbound complaints of cyberattacks related to real estate jump 480% between 2016 and 2017.”

-How Real Estate Companies Can Resist Cyberattacks
+7 Ways Real Estate Companies Can Resist Cyberattacks

 1. Develop Standards Around Wire Transfers

 This keeps customers and organizations safe from phishing scams and reduces doubt around which practices are legitimate and which are not.
 While there’s no way to avoid the risks associated with wire transfers altogether, you can educate your customers on top safety approaches, and help make your organization more secure when it comes to wire transfers.

 2. Familiarize Yourself With NIST Best Practices